reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

   'articles/fetchArticle',
   async (id: number) => {
     const data = await fakeAPI.articles.show(id)
-    // Normalize the data so reducers can responded to a predictable payload, in this case: `action.payload = { users: { 1: { id: 1 }}, articles: {1: { id: 1 }}, comments: {1: { id: 1 }} }`
+    // Normalize the data so reducers can responded to a predictable payload.
-    // Note: at the time of writing, normalizr does not automatically infer the result, so we provide that to the Generic const normalized = normalize<
+    // Note: at the time of writing, normalizr does not automatically infer the result,
+    // so we explicitly declare the shape of the returned normalized data as a generic arg. const normalized = normalize<
       any,
       {